VGrokhotov/Swift-Data-Structures-and-Algorithms/README.md

 queue.enqueue(3)
 ```

-3. The check are any elements in the queue
+3. The check are there any elements in the queue
 ```swift
 if !queue.isEmpty {
     // Some code here